Construction Engineering Courses

 Hours: 3

 Study of the principles and application of construction estimating including quantity takeoff, pricing of materials, classification of work, labor, overhead, specifications, bid procedures, and project scheduling.
 Students will be introduced to computerized estimating and scheduling software.
-Prerequisites: CONE 221 and ENGR 2308.
+Prerequisites: CONE 221 with a minimum grade of C and ENGR 2308 with a minimum grade of C.

 CONE 322 - Construction Planning and Scheduling